mittwald/kubernetes-replicator/README.md

 Push-based replication will "push out" the secrets, configmaps, roles and rolebindings into namespaces when new namespaces are created or when the secret/configmap/roles/rolebindings changes.

-To configure a push-based replication, add `replicator.v1.mittwald.de/replication-to-namespaces` annotation to your secret, role, or configmap.
+To configure a push-based replication, add `replicator.v1.mittwald.de/replicate-to` annotation to your secret, role, or configmap.
+Value of this annotation should contain a comma separated list of permitted namespaces or regular expressions.
+For example `namespace-1,my-ns-2,app-ns-[0-9]*`: in this case replication will be performed only into the namespaces `namespace-1` and `my-ns-2` as well as any namespace that matches the regular expression `app-ns-[0-9]*`.

 Example:
 ```yaml